Self-similar Features in Secondary Breakup of a Droplet and Ligament Mediated Fragmentation under Extreme Conditions: Sub-secondary breakup processes

-\subsection{Sub-secondary breakup processes}
+\section{Sub-secondary breakup processes}

+A primary atomization process involves the breakup of a bulk of liquid, such as in jets, leading to the formation of large drops and intermediate irregular blobs or ligaments.
+Under persistent aerodynamic action, these drops undergo further breakup into smaller daughter droplets, constituting a secondary atomization process.
+The intermediate processes of interface deformation and mass detachment (fragmentation) during jet breakup resemble secondary atomization \citep{wangSimilarityPrimarySecondary2008a} as discussed in the previous section.
+In a similar fashion, the small-scale intermediate processes in secondary atomization at high $We$ follow the interfacial deformation and fluid detachment, and we will term these sub-secondary breakup processes.

-In aerobreakup, a globally deforming droplet interface sets up the stage for further unstable mechanisms to manifest.
-In the SIE breakup mode, a shear-driven KHI generates periodic perturbations to the interface (wave crests) with characteristic wavelength and growth rates.
+Aerobreakup of a droplet involves initial deformations at the global scale that set up the stage for further unstable mechanisms to manifest.
+In the SIE breakup mode, a shear-driven KHI generates approximately periodic perturbations (or undulations) to the interface corresponding to the wave crests \citep{sharmaShockInducedAerobreakup2021c} with a characteristic wavelength $(\lambda_{KH})$ and growth rates \citep{jalaalTransientGrowthDroplet2014d}.
 In other words, there is a characteristic spatiotemporal signature associated with these local undulations over the evolving liquid boundary.
-Further sub-scale evolution of these undulations constitutes a sub-secondary breakup process.

-The shear induces KHI, and the deforming droplet interface imposes acceleration-induced RTI.
-Both of these mechanisms create undulations over the interface.
-The wavelength and amplitude represent the length scale of deformation.
-The wavelength can be deduced using linear stability analysis, enforcing simplistic assumptions but reliable estimates \citep{marmottantSprayFormation2004b, jalaalTransientGrowthDroplet2014d, sharmaShockInducedAerobreakup2021c}.
-The wavelength should be smaller than the droplet for it to manifest over the surface \citep{sharmaShockInducedAerobreakup2021c, sharmaShockinducedAtomisationLiquid2023a}.
-Additionally, the growth rate of the wave amplitudes sets up a race among various modes with faster growth rates supporting early appearance.
-These sets a scale-based compatibility criteria.
-These wave crests are reminiscent of a local undulation over the interface and will be treated as a sub-scale mass of liquid body (see figure \ref{fig2} and \ref{fig4}).

-When exposed to extremely high-speed gas flows, these undulations disintegrate, resembling a portion of an independent fluid blob as illustrated in figure \ref{fig3} and \ref{fig4}.
-This enables the stripping of liquid mass from the parent droplet body in a recurrent fashion \citep{dorschnerFormationRecurrentShedding2020a}.
-The fresh surface then undergoes the next deformation cycle, setting up an undulation, again undergoing a sub-secondary breakup process.
+Further evolution of these undulations, beyond the KHI-induced inception, constitutes small-scale atomization or a sub-secondary breakup process as observed and presented in figure \ref{fig:sub-sec}a-b.
+In figure \ref{fig:sub-sec}a, the undulation near the equator appears to stretch into sheets which destabilize into elongated ligaments.
+In figure \ref{fig:sub-sec}a, the undulation appear to be blown into a bag bound by rim, both of which break down into ligaments and droplets.
+Both scenarios illustrate the small-scale breakups, and these processes can be comprehended as the non-linear evolution of a KHI wave with distinct properties across the interface, including a high velocity jump, drastic density and viscosity contrast, and a prominent surface tension component.
+The non-linear progression of KHI in the presence of surface tension is a common feature observed in wave-breaking phenomena across various contexts, including ocean waves and shallow water systems.